EECP For Physicians

 EECP® (Enhanced External Counterpulsation) therapy is for patients suffering from angina pectoris and other

 cardiovascular-related diseases.
-At Global Cardio Care Centers we work directly with patients’ physicians.
+At West Los Angeles EECP Center and Inglewood Los Angeles EECP Center we work directly with patients’ physicians.
 EECP is for everyone with a heart, and patients need their managing physicians to understand the efficacy of EECP therapy in heart disease treatment.

-Global Cardio Care Centers is the leader in delivering EECP therapy.
-It is the largest, outpatient, stand-alone center that features the Sara Soulati EECP Method.
+At Los Angeles EECP Centers, the leading EECP therapy is delivered.
+Since 2002, Sara Soulati has worked alongside physician practices to create the largest, outpatient, stand-alone centers that feature the Sara Soulati EECP Method.
 This protocol is safe, non-invasive and medication free.
 In addition to the FDA cleared technology called Enhanced External Counterpulsation, the Sara Soulati EECP Method combines the Sara Soulati Health for Life Program.
-This lifestyle modification program also prevents and reverses disease.
+This lifestyle modification program prevents and reverses disease.